opendocsg/opendoc-supreme-court-practice-directions-2021/PART-11-Conduct of Court Proceedings.md

 (5) This paragraph does not apply to any application for leave to appeal against a decision of the General Division made before 2 January 2021 against which no appeal was brought before 2 January 2021, in a case where leave of the Court of Appeal was required to bring an appeal to the Court of Appeal under section 34(2), (2A) or (4) of the Supreme Court of Judicature Act as in force immediately before 2 January 2021.
 For any such application for leave to appeal, paragraph 90A sets out the directions for the filing of affidavits and written submissions.

-## 91. Use of presentation slides for all proceedings before the General Division, Appellate Division, Court of Appeal and Court of 3 Judges

 Subject to approval by the Court, parties may utilise presentation slides to assist in oral submissions before the Court.
 Presentation slides may be projected in the courtroom or hearing chambers when oral submissions are made.
 Presentation slides shall comply with the following standards:

 ***Typeface***